-The person making a Will is called the ‘testator’ and the executor of the Will is the individual entrusted to manage the estate (property, assets and investments) and distribute it to the correct beneficiaries.
+The person making a Will is called the ‘Testator’ and the Executor of the Will is the individual entrusted to manage the Estate (property, assets and investments) and to distribute the Estate to the correct beneficiaries according to the Will.

-An executor may be appointed to administer the estate solely, or, more commonly, jointly with another person.
-A joint appointment will ensure that there is at least one executor to take control of the estate administration if something were to happen to the other.
+An Executor may be appointed to administer the Estate solely, or, more commonly, jointly with another person.
+A joint Executor appointment will usually ensure that there is at least one Executor who can take control of the Estate administration if something were to happen to the other.

 How Can Joint Executors Avoid Conflict?

-The role of an executor of a will is to carry out the wishes of the testator in accordance with the terms of the will and the law.
+The role of Executor of a Will is to carry out the wishes of the Testator in accordance with the terms of the Will and the law.
 Usually, this involves:

-- In addition, the professional does not have any personal connection with the estate – their job is to ensure they administer the estate in accordance with the law, and the terms of the testator’s will.
-There is not the emotional involvement of family members or friends who have been appointed as joint executors, which can often lead to potential conflict between them.
+- In addition, the professional Executor does not have any personal connection with the Estate – their job is to ensure they administer the Estate in accordance with the law, and the terms of the Testator’s Will.
+There is not the emotional involvement of family members or friends who have been appointed as joint Executors, which can often lead to potential conflict between them.

-- An executor can renounce, leaving the other executors to administer the estate without them.
-However, they can only do this if they have not yet taken any steps to administer the estate, such as opening an executor’s account with the bank.
+- An Executor can renounce (refuse or resign), leaving the other Executors to administer the Estate without them.
+However, they can only do this if they have not yet taken any steps to administer the Estate, such as opening an Executor’s account with the bank.

-- To administer an estate, executors may be required to obtain a grant of probate from the court.
-If one of the executors has a compelling reason why the other should not be acting in the estate administration, this should be raised with the court, and, if disputed, can ultimately lead to lengthy and costly litigation proceedings.
+- The Executors may be required to obtain a Grant of Probate from the Court.
+If one of the Executors has a compelling reason why the other should not be acting in the Estate administration, this should be raised with the Court, and, if disputed, can ultimately lead to lengthy and costly litigation proceedings.